linhbngo/linhbngo.github.io/_posts/2025-10-05-sutton-llm.md

 efficient: Thinking *together* with machines is still thinking, just with a larger brain.

 But, make sure that you still know how to cook your food with firewood if there is a worldwide electrical blackout!

+## Postscript (October 2025):

+My reflections in this essay resonate with a [recent piece in Communications of the ACM](https://cacm.acm.org/news/can-ai-expand-the-human-mind/) describing AI as `System 0`, a new cognitive layer that precedes and interacts with human intuitive (`System 1`) and analytical (`System 2`) reasoning.
+I find it encouraging that this line of thought is converging across fields: what I described as the Extended
+Brain now has a formal name in cognitive science.